rajvatsal/todo/README.md

 - ## list

+  - add progress save for each person on the app
   - contemplate how can you also use css for project colors. <!-- production. -->
   - add sections. <!-- this is an after thought, I may add it on revisiting this project on a later date. -->